simple-crypto/simple-website/vision.md

 One of the founding bases of modern cryptography is [Kerckhoff’s principles](https://en.wikipedia.org/wiki/Kerckhoffs_principle){:target="_blank"}: a cryptosystem should be secure even if everything about the system, except the key, is public knowledge.
-This concept can be opposed to so-called “security by obscurity”, which rather relies on the secrecy of both the algorithms and implementations used in an information system.
+This concept can be opposed to so-called “security by obscurity”, which rather relies on the secrecy of the algorithms and protocols used in an information system.

-Since the early 1980s, Kerckhoff’s principles have been successfully applied in the design of many cryptographic algorithms and protocols.
+Since the early 1980s, Kerckhoff’s principles have been successfully applied in the design of many cryptographic schemes.
 Research progresses have demonstrated that open designs can lead to secure solutions thanks to the large amount of scrutiny that their public nature enables.
-At a high level, and taking the case of symmetric encryption for illustration, this possibility to rely on open designs has been driven by three main ingredients:<br>
+At a high level, and taking the case of symmetric encryption for illustration, this possibility to rely on open designs has been driven by three main ingredients.
 First, cryptanalysis results against (reverse engineered) closed source algorithms have recurrently shown that they rarely reach the level of security that open solutions relying on long-term public audits can reach (see for example the cases of